 Often, the Ailm is centred in a circle.
 This circle represents the purity of the soul, or wholeness in the subject.

-Interestingly, the Celtic Ogham alphabet is representative of trees, for, in the ancient Celtic history, trees were told to be the fountain of knowledge.
+Interestingly, the Celtic Ogham alphabet is representative of trees, as, in ancient Celtic history, trees were told to be the fountain of knowledge.

 Based on this, the word ‘Ailm’ would refer to a conifer or silver fir tree.
-In either instance, both trees are evergreen.
+In either instance, both trees are evergreen fir trees.
 This suggests endless endurance and the ability to survive in the face of adversity.

 As for both trees, the symbol represents growth, strength, wisdom, and courage in both good times and bad.

 For Celts, the meaning of rebirth comes from the seasonal changes of the trees and the changes they go through.

 One can also understand this tie to trees and the Celtic Ogham alphabet as a spiritual journey, progress, and moving forward in life.